kubetail-org/echoserver/README.md

 # Echoserver

-This is a fork of the enigmatic `k8s.gcr.io/echoserver`, designed to run on both amd64 and arm64 architectures.
+This is a fork of the enigmatic `k8s.gcr.io/echoserver` image, designed to run on both amd64 and arm64 architectures.

 ## Introduction